 Adam Rifkin is a director whose most interesting film, so far, might be Look (2007), where the action is largely captured by security cameras.
 Penn Jillette from Penn & Teller saw the film and immediately decided that Rifkin was the perfect director for his screenplay named Director’s Cut.
 He had tried to pitch the project for years without success.
 Now, a new idea came to him.
 Since the film is about a character who weasels himself into a film via crowdfunding, why not attempt to fund the film that way as well?
 So, a Fund Anything clip was made, and they managed to raise more money than they asked for.

 The main character in Director’s Cut (2016), Herbert Blount, is portrayed by Jillette himself.
 He has paid to be involved with a murder story called “Knocked Off” by contributing to a crowdfunding site.
 The film in question is about a man who goes on a murdering spree while emulating infamous murder cases.
 The case is handled by Godfrey (Harry Hamlin), Reed (Hayes McArthur), and most importantly for Blount, FBI agent Mabel, portrayed by Missy Pyle.
-The film looks like a knock-off on films like Se7en (1995).
+The film looks like a knock-off of films like Se7en (1995).
 See what I did there?
 “Knocked off” is a Knock-off!
 That kind of “funny” observation is what Herbert will deliver throughout the film on his commentary track.

 He claims that the director who made the film is a hack and that we will be presented with his director’s cut instead.
 A friend of his claims that it’s a fan edit, but Herbert assures us that the term doesn’t apply here since he is a director, not a fan.
 He points out things that are wrong with the film, like continuity errors, uncertainties in the storyline and other things.
 On the other hand, he will fawn over Missi Pyle any chance he gets and adds slow motion to her first appearance.
 It will soon be apparent how obsessed he is with her, and things will get out of hand.

 The Director’s Cut is out